Inside-Out Prison Exchange Program

 To be considered for the course, students are required to fill out an application using the application process below.
 Students who make the short list of applicants will then complete a brief interview with Barbara Morrell, Ph.D. and Gregory Bruno, who are responsible for selecting the final roster of students for the course.
 Class size is very limited, so if you have questions, please contact Dr. Morrell ([email protected]).

-This course will involve a critical rhetorical analysis through discussion and written reaction to writings of diverse incarcerated people from different eras, countries and races.
-The social, political and economic contexts of these writers will be examined.
-An analysis of the constraints on incarcerated voices will be undertaken.
-The class will engage SJC and Riverhead Correctional Facility students together in a dialogue about justice, while bridging the disciplines of Literature and Criminal Justice as well as the diverse life experiences of the respective student groups.
+The class will engage St. Joseph’s University and Riverhead Correctional Facility students together in a dialogue about justice, while bridging the disciplines of Literature and Criminal Justice as well as the diverse life experiences of the respective student groups.
 The course will create a cooperative environment where the worth of all individuals is acknowledged and the concerns of dissenting voices can be incorporated.

 It is strongly recommended that all students enroll in their classes as usual.
 The selected students can then add the course.